bbenligiray/stag/README.md

 # STag: A Stable Fiducial Marker System

+> [!IMPORTANT]
+> Due to other commitments, this repository is not actively maintained anymore.
+For an updated fork and a corresponding Python package, please refer to: [https://github.com/manfredstoiber/stag](https://github.com/manfredstoiber/stag)

 Code used in the following paper:

 [B. Benligiray; C. Topal; C. Akinlar, "STag: A Stable Fiducial Marker System," Image and Vision Computing, 2019.](https://arxiv.org/abs/1707.06292)